More

 • Manganese: 5% of the RDI

-You wouldn’t think a fruit this sweet could help you lose weight, but grapes may be able to help you do just that.
-They contain a natural compound that appears to make it more difficult for your cells to store fat.
+You wouldn’t think a fruit this sweet could help you lose weight, but grapes can help you do just that.
+They contain a natural compound that makes storing fat more difficult for your cells.
 It may also speed up the breakdown of fat cells in your body.
-Just be sure you don’t eat too many.
+Just be sure you eat only a few.
 Half a cup, or around 16 grapes, equals one serving.

 Grapes have a high concentration of beneficial plant chemicals that may help protect against cancer.